 To create more time for her writing, she moved to the book village of Montolieu (the French Hay-on-Wye) in the Languedoc, South West France, where she set up her own company.
 It included a bookshop and a design studio.
 For the regional book & print museum she set up workshops related to the history of books and illuminated manuscripts.
 During the winter months the Languedoc is blissfully quiet and her fiction writing began in earnest.
 Her short fiction was published in Writers’ Voice/ France.
 She also edited the journal for three years.
 During this time she received much encouragement from American East Coast authors Barbara Helfgott-Hyett and Lucy Ferris.

-On her return to England in 2004 she took a writing course with Rebecca Loncraine at Oxford University.
+On her return to England in 2004 she took a life writing course with Rebecca Loncraine at Kellogg College, the graduate-only college of the University of Oxford in England.
 Since then she has written for UK magazines, taught French and worked in the book trade, including the Cheltenham Literature Festival.
 In 2011 as well as in 2012 she was one of the authors who appeared in the You Heard it Here First event at the Cheltenham Literature Festival.
 ‘I was used to translating films to a cinema full of people or giving lectures without being nervous, but reading my own fiction at the oldest and possibly the largest literature festival felt quite different,’ she confesses.

 In 2015 THE FOOL’S HOUSE, a murder mystery, the first of her Languedoc Trilogy was published, followed in July 2016 by SIMPLE POISON, the second of the trilogy.
 ‘The third, THE RESTING HOUSE‘ is all planned out, the characters are sitting there, waiting for me to write it all down, I just need to find a gap where I’m left in peace, away from it all,’ she says with a wry smile.
 ‘I write very quickly, it all just pours out, but it’s the editing and proofing which can take three years – I’m a bit fussy about that.’
 All three books of the trilogy are set in and around the village of Sainte Colombe in the Languedoc.
 Each book has a different story, although some characters run through all three books have different plots and different central characters.
 They don’t have to be read in sequence.
 ‘The Languedoc region is my real home.
 I was brought up in the North East of France, but after having lived in fifty odd places in my life, when I set foot in the Carcassonne area I felt I had roots there.
 It was quite spooky really, because there had always been family tales that my mother’s oldest recorded ancestor lived there before he set off on the crusade in 1097.
 I have no idea whether it’s true or not; family history has a habit of getting twisted around, but there is usually some truth in it.’